13 Jul Understanding Ovarian Cysts

 Cysts can be as small as 3 mm to as large as a melon.
 Simple cysts are thin-walled and contain only fluid but complex cysts contain thick fluid, blood, and solid mass.

 A simple cyst is a large follicle that has continued to grow after an egg has been released in the ovary.
-Whereas endometrioma cells are found outside the womb, sometimes causes ovarian cysts and these are called endometriomas.
+Whereas endometrioma cells are found outside the womb, sometimes cause ovarian cysts and these are called endometriomas.

 A dermoid cyst develops from the cells that make eggs in the ovary and often contain substances such as hair and fat.